okuoku/yuni/doc/PortingNotes.markdown

 R7RS
 ----

 R7RS uses `define-library` form which is different and extended from R6RS' `library` form.
-To support R7RS implementations, "import stub" will be generated under `lib-stub` directory.
+To support R7RS implementations, "import stub"s will be generated under `lib-stub` directory.

 ## Chibi scheme